Puppets, naked ladies run wild in revamped Bolshoi

 It is by far the most modern take on the opera on the Bolshoi's historic stage, where it has been performed more than 700 times in nine different versions over the past 165 years.

-Chernyakov, whose first theater visit was to the Bolshoi as a child with his mother, said it was hard to disconnect the ties to his past and to his motherland.

-"I try to stay focused and not give in to nostalgia, not to think that I work in a 230-year-old theater, because it makes me shy and disoriented," he said.
+"I try to stay focused and not give in to nostalgia, not to think that I work in a 230-year-old theatre, because it makes me shy and disoriented," he said.

-The cream-colored, eight-columned ballet and opera house is admired the world over as Russia's home of the classics.
-Founded in 1776, the Bolshoi's main stage was closed in 2005 after years of neglect and heavy use during Soviet times and has now been restored to its opulent Tsarist-era glory.

 Having survived three fires, a World War Two bombing and the dangers of an underground river, the Bolshoi has been re-covered in gold leaf, rare pine panels and had cutting-edge acoustics fitted in time for its gala re-opening party held on Friday.